buntine/discogs/README.markdown

     first_sts_release = wrapper.raw(sts_releases.releases[1].resource_url)

     first_sts_release.title  # => "I'll Nostra Tempo De La Vita / Having The Time Of Your Life"

+  You can see all implemented methods on [this projects RDoc page](http://rdoc.info/github/buntine/discogs/frames).

 AUTHENTICATION
 --------------